Kiamran Nabati

-Kiamran Rashidovich Nabati (born November 23, 1994) is a Russian kickboxer and Muay Thai fighter, currently competing in the Bantamweight division of ONE Championship, where he is serving a suspension due to testing positive for performance-enhancing drugs (PEDs).
-As an amateur Muay Thai fighter, he was a 5-time Russian Cup champion, 3-time Russian Championships winner, and a multiple-time IFMA medalist in the Junior and Senior championships.
+Kiamran Rashidovich Nabati (born November 23, 1994) is a Russian kickboxer and Muay Thai fighter, currently competing in the Bantamweight division of ONE Championship.
+As of September 22, 2026, he is ranked #5 in the ONE Bantamweight Muay Thai rankings.As an amateur Muay Thai fighter, he was a 5-time Russian Cup champion, 3-time Russian Championships winner, and a multiple-time IFMA medalist in the Junior and Senior championships.

 In Muay Thai, Nabati was involved in big doping controversies.
 In 2017 and 2024, Nabati received 6-year and 4-year bans, respectively, from International Federation of Muaythai Amateur.
 In 2025 in One Championship he emerged victorious in the bout against Ferrari Fairtex, but the bout was cut short by both Nabati and Ferrari testing positive for banned substances and receiving suspensions, with the fight reversed to a 'no contest'.

 Kickboxing & Muaythai career

 Early career

 Nabati won multiple medals in international amateur muay thai competitions under the International Federation of Muaythai Associations including a silver medal at the 2015 world championships.
 In 2015 he received the title of Master of Sports of Russia in the International class.
 Nabati made his professional debut against Kromsappasamit Jaotalai at Thai Fight Moscow on September 17, 2015 and won by unanimous decision.

 In 2017 Nabati received a six year ban from IFMA after a positive test for performance enhancing drugs.
 Following the ban Nabati focused on the professional side of his career.

 Nabati faced Chatchai Sungmao at Muay Thai Night 5 on July 21, 2019.
 In front of an audience of 1,000 people, he won the fight by a dominant unanimous decision.

 Nabati made his Fair Fight promotional debut against Maxim Petkevich at Fair Fight 15 on August 28, 2021, following a two-year absence from professional competition.
 He won the fight by unanimous decision.

 Nabati faced Mavlud Tifiyev at Fair Fight 16 on February 12, 2022.
 He won the fight by a close unanimous decision.